The MacRobertson Trophy Air Race

 Warner Bros Comet

 Boeing 247D Warner Bros Comet arriving at Laverton.
-Piloted by Roscoe Turner, with co-pilot Clyde Pangborn and radio operator Reeder Nichols, the Boeing finished third in the race.
+Piloted by Roscoe Turner, with co-pilot Clyde Pangborn, and radio operator Reeder Nichols, the Boeing finished third in the speed race.

-Grosvenor House was first to arrive at Melbourne, crossing the finishing line at Flemington racecourse at 3:34 pm on 23rd October 1934, a record time in the air of 70 hours, 54 minutes, 18 seconds.
+Scott and Campbell Black in Grosvenor House were first to arrive at Melbourne, crossing the finish line at Flemington racecourse at 3:34 pm on the 23rd of October 1934, winning the race in a record time of flying time of 70 hours, 54 minutes, 18 seconds.

-After its forced landing at Albury the Uiver was freed from the mud on the morning of the 24th October, and minus two crew, passengers and cargo, was able to take off and fly to Melbourne to finish the race in second place overall, taking the handicap prize, despite the dramatic events of the night before.
-The Uiver’s flying time was 90 hours, 18 minutes, 51 seconds.
+The Uiver was freed from the mud the following morning (24th October) and stripped of all excess weight.
+Leaving two crew members and the three passengers behind the Uiver was able to take off and finish the race in second place overall and first on handicap.
+Despite the dramatic events of the night before the Uiver’s flying time to Melbourne was 90 hours, 18 minutes, 51 seconds.

 The race winners, Charles Scott and Tom Campbell Black, arriving at Laverton in their de Havilland DH.88 Comet ‘Grosvenor House’.